davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 **'Sounds Tab'**
 'Save Settings' is a button that stores the user selected sound files to the JSON file (stored in the same location as the app itself).
 'Pips' is a dropdown box where a sound file can be selected.
-Any .MP3 or .WAV file can be placed in the same location as the app itself and these will appear in the 'Pips' dropdown box.
+Any .MP3 or .WAV file can be placed in the 'assets' folder and these will appear in the 'Pips' dropdown box.
 'Siren' is a dropdown box where a sound file can be selected.
-Any .MP3 or .WAV file can be placed in the same location as the app itself and these will also appear in the 'Siren' dropdown box.
+Any .MP3 or .WAV file can be placed in the'assets' folder and these will also appear in the 'Siren' dropdown box.
+There is an 'Open Sounds Folder' button which will off the 'assets' folder allowing you to drop in sound files.
-The volume controls are only effective in Linux systems.
+The volume controls are only effective (I think) in Linux systems.
 Microsoft Windows apparently does not allow Python apps to control volume.
-The two controls 'Air' and 'Water' and volume controls for the two channels.
+The two controls 'Air' and 'Water' are volume controls for the two channels.
+This assumes you have a speaker above the water and one in the water.
 'Pips' play at pre-determined periods
 'Siren' play at pre-determined periods and also when the Chief Referee activates the button to stop or start play.
 'Number of seconds to play Siren' is a value box to alter how long the Siren sounds at the pre-determined periods.
 If the sound file is shorter than the value, it will automatically loop until the selected minimum is reached.